-Milled from premium-grade, Solid Douglas Fir to precise tolerances, each plank is then finished with a hard, satin sheen coating and UV cured for a super smooth surface with extreme durability.
+Milled from premium-grade, Solid Douglas Fir to meet our 99% usable specifications, each plank is then factory finished with with a stain color and/or a hard, satin sheen top coat and UV cured for a super smooth surface with extreme durability.

 What is Douglas Fir?